-The House Staff Council consists of two residents chosen by each core program (Surgery, Internal Medicine, Family Medicine, Psychiatry, Emergency Medicine, Urology, Pediatrics and Obstetrics and Gynecology) and one resident chosen by each internship, fellowship or combined program (Integrated Vascular Surgery, Vascular Fellowship, Cardiovascular Medicine fellowship, Internal Medicine/Psychiatry, Psychology Internship, Pulmonary/Critical Care, and Pharmacy).
+The House Staff Council in Charleston consists of two residents chosen by each core program (Surgery, Internal Medicine, Family Medicine, Psychiatry, Emergency Medicine, Urology, Pediatrics and Obstetrics and Gynecology) and one resident chosen by each internship, fellowship or combined program (Integrated Vascular Surgery, Vascular Fellowship, Cardiovascular Medicine fellowship, Internal Medicine/Psychiatry, Psychology Internship, Pulmonary/Critical Care, and Pharmacy).
 Representatives are peer selected and must be approved by the Program Director as residents in good standing.
 Core programs selecting two members to the Council are strongly encouraged to select two residents from different PG levels.
 While member selection will occur every year, representatives may serve up to two terms on the Council.
 A term is defined as one academic year from July to June.
+Greenbrier Valley Medical Center residents may attend Charleston House Staff Council meetings virtually and may also engage in House Staff activities on their GVMC campus.